Harry felt eleven again.

 "No," he said, shaking his head just once.
 "I'm the lucky one.
 She laughs at my jokes.
 Properly laughs."

 There was no smirk in his voice, no punchline waiting to pounce.
 Just truth.
 And Harry, who'd always associated George with chaos and laughter that ran ahead of pain, found himself oddly moved.
+Something in Harry eased at that, the way George could still find joy where grief had once lived.

-He studied George now—not the prankster, not the boy with fireworks in his fists and tricks up his sleeves—but the man who sat beside him in the twilight, trying to shape a future around something that had been broken.
+He studied George now, not the prankster, not the boy with fireworks in his fists and tricks up his sleeves, but the man who sat beside him in the twilight, trying to shape a future around something that had been broken.

 "She's my calm," George said quietly, his voice more fragile now.
 "Especially these days.
 After…"